We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Clothing or makeup irritation

-Some natural remedies also help with mild acne.
+Some natural remedies may help treat mild acne.
 These include:

 For more severe acne, see a dermatologist.
+The Healthline FindCare tool can provide options in your area if you don’t already have a dermatologist.
 You may need a prescription-strength acne treatment, such as:

 - benzoyl peroxide formulation